Hampstead Junction Railway: Route

-Gradients on the line rise from each end to a high point in Hampstead Tunnel, the westbound gradient being steep at 1 in 98.
+Gradients on the line rise from each end to a high point in Hampstead Tunnel, the westbound gradient being at a steep gradient of 1 in 98.

-The North London was electrified at 600 V DC using the four rail system on 1 October 1916; the trains ran from Broad Street to Richmond and also Kew Bridge.
+The North London line was electrified at 600 V DC using the four rail system on 1 October 1916; with trains running from Broad Street to Richmond and Kew Bridge.
 The four rail electrification was altered to a three-rail system in August 1970.

-In 1996 the line was closed for major upgrade work in connection with the operation of international (Eurostar) trains; this involved substantial alterations and strengthening of the Hampstead Tunnel.
+In 1996, the line was closed for major upgrade work in connection with the construction of the Channel Tunnel Rail Link, involving substantial alterations and the strengthening of the Hampstead Tunnel.
 The line was reopened on 29 September 1996, and the electrification system was changed to 25 kV AC overhead as part of the work.